Lord Darwin (from the Descent of Man) wrote:

 A nortonism results:

 "Since the earth produces no "revolutionary manifestos, proclamations or acts", Copernicus was wrong!
 The earth is not in revolution regarding the sun!
 Did the earth say: "Working planets of the solar system unite!
 You have nothing to lose but your gases!"?
-My suspicion about planets in general is that they do not do a considerable amount of thinking before they decide to engage in revolution.
+My suspicion about planets in general is that they do not do a considerable amount of thinking before they decide to launch a revolution.
 Anyone who affirms that the earth is in revolution with the sun is imputing a human-level of political consciousness to a freakin' planet!"

 The resulting nortonism becomes:

 "Universal gravitation is a fairytale!
 Inanimate objects cannot be attracted to one another!
 Only humans of the opposite (or the same) sex can attract each other and fall in love!
 Did the moon say: "Sister Earth, you stir my manhood!
 How's about a date?"?
 Anyone who insists otherwise is attributing erotically charged impulses to atoms, molecules, moons, planets, stars, galaxies and clusters of galaxies!".

 A sound rejoinder might be: But what have you been smoking lately?
 Or, your wacky assimilation of love-attraction with non-love-attraction cannot refute a scientific theory.
 To replace Newton's theory, you need to produce disconfirming evidence against it - as Einstein's theory garnered.
 Likewise - to polish-off the theory of Sexual Selection, powerful counter-evidence is required.